KomalPatil4717/Product-Browser/README.md

 created_at DESC, id DESC
 ```

-This ensures newest products appear first.
+This guarantees newest products appear first.

-I intentionally use `created_at` as the pagination order because it is immutable after creation.
+The project intentionally uses `created_at` as the pagination key because it never changes after insertion.

-`updated_at` may change when a product is modified, but it is not used for pagination.

-If pagination relied on `updated_at`, records could move between pages and cause duplicates or missing items.

 The cursor stores: